Routine

 The Right Way

-• Check your dental work before starting
+• Check whether you have visible dental work

 How to Fix It